 Meatless Monday, in collaboration with the Johns Hopkins Center for a Livable Future, provided Bedford 2020 members with a suite of resources, including social media assets, printable posters and flyers, and educational materials related to plant-based foods' environmental and health benefits.
 Additionally, Meatless Monday developed a community communications package that included recipes, tips, and a weekly newsletter sign-up.

 Johns Hopkins Center for a Livable Future conducted several pre- and post-surveys to assess the number of households participating in the Meatless Monday challenge and evaluate any behavior change.
-A post-challenge survey showed that 74 percent of respondents said the Meatless Monday Challenge raised their understanding of how food choices affect climate.
+A post-challenge survey showed that 74% of respondents said the Meatless Monday Challenge raised their understanding of how food choices affect climate.